The Women’s Caucus offers several sources of support for scholars engaged in research relating to gender and Jewish Studies:

 - Curriculum Vitae

-Materials should be submitted electronically to email@example.com.
-We hope to complete the selection process by early July 2016.
+Materials should be submitted electronically to email@example.com by Friday, September 1st.
+We hope to complete the selection process by the end of September.